 - Sensor Name A short name to help you identify the Sensor Cluster. - Graph Color The color used in graphs for the Sensor Cluster.
-The default color is a random one, but you can change it by entering a different HTML color code or by clicking the drop-down menu. - Reports Visibility Whether the Sensor Cluster should be listed in the Reports " Components panel. - Device Group Optional description used within the Console to group components by location, role, etc. - Sensor Server The server that runs the Sensor Cluster.
+The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu. - Reports Visibility Whether the Sensor Cluster should be listed inside the Reports " Components panel. - Device Group Optional description used within Console to group components by location, role, etc. - Sensor Server The server that runs the Sensor Cluster.
 It is recommended to run Sensor Clusters on the Console server.
-The configuration of servers is described on page 17. - Link Speed IN / OUT The summed-up speeds (bandwidth, capacity) of the aggregated interfaces.
-If set, it is used for reports based on usage percentage. - Clustered Sensors Lists Packet Sensors and Flow Sensor interfaces aggregated by the Sensor Cluster. - IP Zone The Sensor Cluster extracts from the selected IP Zone per-subnet settings about thresholds and/or IP graphing.
-For more information about IP Zones consult the IP Zone chapter on page 16. - IP Graphing Select "Aggregated" to enable IP graphing by the Sensor Cluster for the summed up traffic data, and disable IP graphing by Clustered Sensors.
-Select "Not Aggregated" to enable IP graphing by each Clustered Sensor and to disable IP graphing by the Sensor Cluster. - Comments Comments about the Sensor configuration can be saved here.
+The configuration of servers is described on page 18. - Link Speed IN / OUT The summed-up speeds (bandwidth, capacity) of the aggregated interfaces.
+The values are used for percentage-based reports. - Associated Sensors Select which Packet Sensors and Flow Sensor interfaces must be aggregated by the Sensor Cluster. - IP Zone Sensor Cluster extracts from the selected IP Zone per-subnet settings about thresholds and/or IP graphing.
+For more information about IP Zones consult the "IP Zone" chapter on page 17. - IP Graphing Select "Aggregated" to enable IP graphing by the Sensor Cluster for the summed up traffic data, and disable IP graphing by the associated Sensors.
+Select "Not Aggregated" to enable IP graphing by each associated Sensor and to disable IP graphing by the Sensor Cluster. - Comments Comments about the Sensor Cluster can be saved here.
 These comments are not visible elsewhere.

 To start the Sensor Cluster, click the gray square button next to its name in Configuration " Components.

-Check that the Sensor Cluster starts properly by watching the event log (details on page 31) and by monitoring Reports " Components " Overview.
+Ensure that the Sensor Cluster starts properly by watching the event log (details on page 32) and by monitoring Reports " Components " Overview.